musthahina/mysql/README.md

 * Retrieve employees who manage branches along with their branch addresses.
 * List customers who issued books with a rental price above Rs.
 25.

+## How to Use
+### 1.Set Up the Database:

+* Run the CREATE DATABASE library; command to create the database.
+* Use the USE library; command to start working in the library database.
+* Execute the table creation SQL commands in sequence.
+### 2.Insert Sample Data:

+* Execute the provided INSERT INTO statements to populate the tables with initial sample data.
+### Run Queries:

+* Execute the sample queries to retrieve various types of data from the system, such as available books, employees’ salaries, or customers who have issued books.